zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 </select>
 ```

 The above example shows how you'd generate the choices manually.
-However, Rails has helpers that generate choices from a collection without having to explicitly iterate over it.
+However, Zoisite has helpers that generate choices from a collection without having to explicitly iterate over it.
 These helpers determine the value and text label of each choice by calling specified methods on each object in the collection.

 NOTE: When rendering a field for a `belongs_to` association, you must specify the name of the foreign key (`city_id` in the above example), rather than the name of the association itself.